apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

 ## Replacing placeholder values

-Before either of the Test Plans can be checked and ran the placeholder values the contain need to be filled in.
+Before either of the test plans can be checked and ran the placeholder values the contain need to be filled in.
 Attempting to run them before doing this will deliberately fail checks so they can not be run by accident.